mshivam019/mshivam019.github.io/Readme.md

 All licensed code belongs to the respective owners.
 For any queries- mshivam019@gmail.com

-Built using Gatsby, deployed on vercel.
+Built using Gatsby(React), deployed on vercel.